jw-ml/dat5_spam-filter/paper.md

 ###Data exploration and visualization

-* _need to insert word counts_
+* _need to insert word counts, etc._
-* _try to create a word cloud_

 ###Features

-Currently, my model is built around only a few features:
+Currently, my model is built around only a few features of the possible features that can be extracted from this data:
-1. the document term matrix associated with the email text
+1. the document term matrix associated with the email text (p = 181,870)
-2. the document term matrix associtaed with the email subject
+2. the document term matrix associtaed with the email subject (p = 19,435)

 Over the next week, I intend to create the following features:
 1. the length of text